davetodd/akshays-tomb/_drafts/chapter-2.md

 None of the Wallanporters replied.
 The man looked around, exasperated.
 "Seriously, people?"

 He stalked unevenly to the carved wooden sign that read "Freehull".
 The sign was in the middle of the clearing, loosely at the center of the camp.
-Victoria, a stocky woman who sourced animal parts for apothecaries, was sitting on her bedroll immediately in front of it.
-The man stopped and glared down at her.
+Leonard, a stocky man who sourced animal parts for apothecaries, was sitting on his bedroll immediately in front of it.
+The man stopped and glared down at him.

 "As you would expect," he said to them all, "If you had bothered to read the terms of the land you are now in."
-To Victoria, he said, "While you are entitled to reside where you please when in Freehull," and he closed his eyes, "Would you please move yourself from the _specific_ piece of land on which you are now residing."
+To Leonard, he said, "While you are entitled to reside where you please when in Freehull," and he closed his eyes, "Would you please move yourself from the _specific_ piece of land on which you are now residing."

 "What?" she said.
 "Why?"